Tags: Vol. 1, Issue 4, June 2021

 The project has overcome the COVID-19 related challenges, by being very adaptable and re-envisioning its operations and educational elements.

 Notably in 2021, the project has been able to offer more Work-Integrated Learning (WIL) opportunities with the support of Canada Summer Jobs, for four paid seasonal positions (2 Project Coordinators and 2 Operations Site Coordinator positions) for Humber College students in the International Development and Community Development Programs.
-Also, more opportunities will be added later in the summer for creative projects with students from The Faculty of Media & Creative Arts (FMCA).
+Also, more opportunities will be added later in the summer for creative projects with students from The Faculty of Media, Creative Arts, and Design (FMCAD).

 LAMP CHC (Project partner) will continue to offer free educational workshops virtually with the hope of some in-person programming later this summer, once public health guidelines permit.
 Workshops are set to launch in July 2021.
 A new twelve-month program that will focus on food waste and diversion strategies, rethinking food waste, saving money, changing behaviour and inspiring community residents to action, is being introduced to residents with funding from the City of Toronto, Live Green, Waste Management Department.